materialsproject/pymatgen/docs/installation.rst

 ===================

 For these instructions, we will assume the **64-bit** versions of all OSes.
-For OSX and Linux, both Python 3.5 adn 2.7 are supported.
-For Windows, only Python 3.5 is supported.
-Note that you will not be able to use all functionality on Windows because some of the external programs have to be compiled from Fortran source, but most of the common functionality should work just fine.
+For OSX and Linux, both latest Python 3.x adn 2.7 are supported.
+For Windows, only latest Python 3.x is supported.
+Most common functionality should work out of the box on Windows, but some specialized analyses relying on external programs may require you to compile those programs from source.

 Step 1: Install conda
 ---------------------